fivetran/dbt_stripe/README.md

 ### Disabling models

-When setting up your Stripe connection in Fivetran, it is possible that not every table this package expects will be synced.
-This can occur because you either don't use that functionality in Stripe or have actively decided to not sync some tables.
+Once you have set up your Stripe connector, it's possible that Fivetran will not sync every table that this package expects.
+This happens because you either don't use that functionality in Stripe or have actively decided to not sync some tables.
 In order to disable the relevant functionality in the package, you will need to add the relevant variables.
 By default, all variables are assumed to be `true`.
 You only need to add variables for the tables you would like to disable:

 ```yml
 # dbt_project.yml